kpaulsson/lamp-vagrant/README.md

 You need Git and Vagrant installed on your computer.

-1. First you clone this repo with your Git.
+1. First you clone this repo with your Git

 	An alternative is to copy the visible files to another location if you are going to create a git repository for your project.